marcisme/sketch-preview/README.md

 # Compatibility

-This plugin was most recently tested with the Sketch Version 2.4.3 (5347), Skala Preview 1.6.0 (and Skala View for Andriod 1.2.2)
+This plugin has been used successfully with the following versions of software.
+Not all combinations of each application have been tested, but this should give you some idea of the latest versions that have worked for other people.
+Feel free to submit a [pull request](https://github.com/marcisme/sketch-preview/compare/) if you've used the plugin with a newer version of any of these applications.

+* Sketch 2.4.4 (5370)
+* Sketch 3.0.1 (7597)
+* Skala Preview 1.6.0
+* Skala View for Andriod 1.2.2

 # Author